1. CV Examples

 Copied!

-The skills you possess, along with your education are the key elements of a graduate CV sample, especially if you have little experience.
-You can highlight those skills that are most relevant to the role, and you may want to place this before your employment history.
+The skills you possess, along with your education, are the key elements of a graduate CV, especially if you have minimal work experience.
+Highlight the skills that are most relevant to the role in the key skills section as well as the summary and work experience sections.

 • Ability to Work in a Team